 Please read the detailed instructions for accessing UBFirst for both ON and OFF campus computers.

-In order to view your paystubs and W-2 forms, you must meet the requirements for logging into the UBFirst application.
+To view paystubs and W-2 forms prior to 7/1/2016, you must meet the requirements for logging into the UBFirst application.

 No, you do not need access to any accounts to view your paystubs online.